Prevention of plagiarism

 Are you working on your Bachelor's or Master's thesis, your doctoral thesis or another academic paper and are uncertain whether you are doing everything right when it comes to citations?
 We are happy to support you in plagiarism prevention.
 After all, knowledge of the different types of plagiarism and how to avoid them through correct citation and paraphrasing is essential in academic writing.

-The ETH Zurich citation guide provides a compact overview of the most important definitions and rules for dealing with third-party sources.
+The Download ETH Zurich Citation Guidelines (PDF, 65 KB) provides a compact overview of the most important definitions and rules for dealing with third-party sources.

 Check every academic paper for correct citation before submitting it.
 You can find the most important aspects you should consider in a Download checklist (PDF, 98 KB).